nccgroup/nccfsas/Tools/Squeak/README.md

 # Squeak

+Connect to an MSSQL instance (as DBA/SA) and execute shellcode via a .net DLL.

 Generate a standalone .net executable with hard coded arguments to leverage SQL CLR integration.

 1. Open the Squeak GUI